How Car Dealerships Can Use Messaging Apps to Support Their Customer Communication Efficiently and Professionally

 More about chatbots in customer service

 There are also a variety of ways that you can offer great client care and consultation via messaging apps.

 a) Car configuration

 Your customers can use a messaging app to configure their dream car with you.
 A chatbot can be set up to have access to the relevant options for the car.
 Customers no longer have to use the configurator on your website, but can do so completely via WhatsApp & Co. – meaning that the service is more accessible on the go and takes place on the channel they use the most.
-Step by step, the chatbot asks your customer about the model, the colour, the fuel type, the interior, the motorization and any extras that are available for selection.
+Step by step, the chatbot asks your customer about the model, the color, the fuel type, the interior, the motorization, and any extras that are available for selection.
 Once the customer has completed his configuration, the bot presents the result.
 This can be in the form of a picture, a summary of the extras, a short video, etc. If the customer has any questions, the bot can pass them on to a suitable employee in the chat.

 b) Help with buying a new car

 A customer contacts your dealership because he wants to buy a new car.
 Using WhatsApp or Facebook Messenger, a bot can first clarify the most important questions (name, new customer or not, etc.), before handing the conversation over to an employee, with whom the customer can discuss other aspects, such as the model, financing options and more.
 Finally, you arrange a personal appointment to clarify details and take a drive with the targeted model.
 Before the appointment, you can send your customer a WhatsApp notification reminding him of what has been discussed so far and what documents he should bring with him.